Frequently Asked Questions

 Avalonia will stay free and open-source, continuing to see new features and many updates.
 Avalonia XPF is a premium product designed for businesses, with the revenue going towards funding the development of our OSS projects, including Avalonia.

 Many applications can run on Avalonia XPF with zero modifications outside of changing the project SDK.
-We are developing an analyser to enable you to understand your app's compatibility with XPF.
+We suggest giving it a try with your own apps by signing up for a free trial.

 Yes.
 Web Assembly and Mobile platforms will be supported in 2024.